clemcer/loggifly/README.md

 ### Assign Containers to Hosts

-You can assign containers to specific hosts by providing a comma-separated list of hostnames under the `hostnames` field in the container configuration.
+You can assign containers to specific hosts by providing a comma-separated list of labels/hostnames under the `hosts` field in the container configuration.
 The [labels](#labels) section shows how the hostname is constructed.<br>
-When no hostnames are set LoggiFly will look for the container on all configured remote hosts.
+When no hosts are set LoggiFly will look for the container on all configured remote hosts.

 Here is a short yaml snippet showing how to assign a container to a specific host: